-The Center for Imaging Medicine (CIM) at Dartmouth is one of the largest collaborative hubs for optics in medicine research in the country.
-Spearheaded by faculty at Dartmouth's Thayer School of Engineering working with colleagues at Geisel School of Medicine, the Center facilitates global efforts toward innovation in biomedical imaging and therapy.
+The Center for Imaging Medicine (CIM) at Dartmouth is one of the largest collaborative hubs for developing new imaging tools and methods.
+Spearheaded by faculty at Dartmouth's Thayer School of Engineering working and the Geisel School of Medicine, the Center facilitates fundamentally efforts toward clinical translation of these new imaging and therapy tools.

-CIM's mission is to advance state-of-the art technologies in optical sensors, multi-scale imaging and sensing, and interventional guidance in surgery, medicine, radiology, pathology, and radiation oncology.
-Members create, test, and deploy new technologies and participate in outreach with other collaborators at Dartmouth and around the country.
+CIM's mission is to advance state-of-the art technologies in multi-scale sensing tools and the interpretation of images, and interventional guidance in surgery, medicine, radiology, pathology, and radiation oncology.
+Members create, test, and deploy new technologies in pre-clinical and clinical evaluation.
+The center assists in outreach to clinics at Dartmouth and around the country.